Kilkenny Castle Ireland one of the world’s most beautiful

 Parking at Kilkenny Castle

 Kilkenny is a relatively small city and I’ve driven it many times.
 There is parking near the Castle but depending on when you are visiting it can be hard to find a spot and the time you are allowed to stay is limited.
 If the market is open on weekdays you won’t find a spot.
-You can also try parking behind the Medieval Mile area where the Dunnes store is (approx #10 on the Map).
+You can also try parking behind the Medieval Mile area where the Dunnes store is (approx #10 on the Map) and walk up to visit the Castle.

 Accessibility at Kilkenny Castle

 The ground floor of the Castle is completely accessible but if you are in a wheelchair or can’t manage a flight of stairs the upper floors may not be accessible to you.
 The grounds, garden, and park are all fully accessible (and free to wander).
 There are also AV guides in several languages including Braille.

 Kilkenny Castle Tours

 Kilkenny Castle is open daily all year round and tickets cost €8 for adults for a self-guided tour and €12 for a guided tour.
 Guided tours are available from November to January and if you are interested you simply ask at the entry desk.
 There are Audio guides available in many languages that are included in the entry price.

 Guided tours of the Period Rooms take approximately 45 minutes.
 No tickets are required to visit the Castle Kitchen Tea-Room, Butler Gallery, and Medieval Room.

 Kilkenny Castle Park and Garden is also free to enter and wander the beautiful gardens and woodlands.